 The lav in business class was clearly spanking new.

 The flight to Phuket took one hour and 14 minutes and covered 447 miles.
 It was short but long enough to form an opinion about the hard product on the Thai A350-900.

 Business class on the Thai A350-900 was a pleasant experience.
 The 1-2-1 all-aisle access seating arrangement is state of the art.
-However, compared to what other airlines are doing with business class on their A350s and 787s, the hard product on the Thai aircraft was bare bones at best.
+However, the hard product on this Thai aircraft is not as nice as what other airlines are providing in business class on their A350s and 787s.

 Compare the Qatar Airways A350 business class.

-Business class always beats coach but I’m not sure it is worth the difference in cost (dollars or miles) on the Thai A350-900 unless I could be sure of getting one of the window seats in an odd numbered row.
+Business class always beats coach but I’m not sure the premium cabin is worth the difference in cost (dollars or miles) on a short flight on the Thai A350-900 unless I could be sure of getting one of the window seats in an odd numbered row.
 Couples should like the center seats that are next to each other.